Tom Hiddleston And Mary Berry Throw Down Over Bolognese Faux Pas [Recipe]

-You are not alone if you photograph your culinary masterpieces for Instagram or Facebook, celebrities do it too, and there is one meal that has turned Great Britain upside down.
-It’s all about Bolognese, a rich meat sauce which is the indulgence of pasta lovers everywhere.
-Now everyone has their own twist on the Italian recipe, but there are some basic things that make the sauce Bolognese.
-Recently, two British celebs, actor Tom Hiddleston, and Mary Berry, British food writer, best known as the host of the Great British Bake-Off, shared their Bolognese recipes, and Hiddleston came out ahead.
+You are not alone if you photograph your culinary masterpieces for Instagram or Facebook.
+Celebrities do it too, and there is one meal that has turned Great Britain upside down.
+It’s all about bolognese, a rich meat sauce that is the indulgence of pasta lovers everywhere.
+Now, everyone has their own twist on the Italian recipe, but there are some basic things that make the sauce bolognese.
+Recently, two British celebs, actor Tom Hiddleston and British food writer Mary Berry who is best known as the host of the Great British Bake-Off, shared their Bolognese recipes, and Hiddleston came out ahead.

-Now, this food and wine enthusiasm is not just limited to British celebrities, as Americans such as singer and actor John Legend, and his wife, model and television host Chrissy Teigen are huge foodies, says the Inquisitr.
-Last year, John Legend organized a world tour which included platinum level travel, behind the scenes touring, and some of the best food and wine in Europe and North America.
+Now, this food and wine enthusiasm is not just limited to British celebrities, as Americans, such as singer and actor John Legend and his wife Chrissy Teigen, are huge foodies, reports the Inquisitr.
+Last year, John Legend organized a world tour that included platinum-level travel, behind-the-scenes touring, and some of the best food and wine in Europe and North America.

 A huge thank you to @gucci.
 I am so grateful to have your partnership and support.
 Photo by @nathanielgoldberg for @gq